SQA-Robo-Lab/Arduino-Car/readme.md

 ### LineFollower

-The LineFollower libraries implement the interaction with the sensors (infrared) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground.
+The LineFollower libraries implement the interaction with the sensors (infrared, distance) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground and measure the distance to other cars or obstacles.

 ### CarCoordinator (TBD)

-The CarCoordinator libraries encapsulate the behavior of detecting other cars in close distance and communicating with them.
+The CarCoordinator libraries encapsulate the communication with other cars for cooridated behavior.